Tennessee Nursing Home Abuse Attorney

 There is no average settlement amount for a Tennessee nursing home abuse lawsuit, however, most of our facility injury settlements are above $100,000.
 It is important to note that each case is different, prior results do not guarantee future settlement or verdict amounts, and the value of your Tennessee nursing home case is entirely dependent on the individual case facts.

 The families and victims of abuse or neglect in a nursing home might feel isolated, especially when it seems like the staff of the home that was trusted to protect an individual are against you.
-Although the process of seeking justice against those who caused the abuse might seem long and confusing, the Tennessee nursing home abuse attorney at Senior Justice Law Firm is happy to help you navigate this journey.
+Although the process of seeking justice against those who caused the abuse might seem long and confusing, the Tennessee nursing home abuse lawyer at Senior Justice Law Firm is happy to help you navigate this journey.
 We will make sure that your case is carefully managed so that you can spend more time healing and planning for the future and less time worrying over how to file a lawsuit for elder abuse and neglect.

 If you suspect facility neglect, we provide a free consultation with our firm.
-Contact our Tennessee nursing home abuse lawyer now to learn about your rights under the law, and to determine whether you have a case.
+Contact our Tennessee nursing home abuse attorney now to learn about your rights under the law, and to determine whether you have a case.